World XV: South Africa

-South Africa first played a World XV in Pretoria on 27 August 1977, to celebrate the opening of the Loftus Versfeld stadium.
-The World side included Gareth Edwards, JPR Williams, Willie John McBride, and Sandy Carmichael.
+South Africa played against a World XV in Pretoria on 27 August 1977, to celebrate the opening of the Loftus Versfeld stadium.
+The World side included Gareth Edwards, J. P. R. Williams, Willie John McBride, and Sandy Carmichael.
 A crowd of 65,000 watched as Morné du Plessis' South Africans led by 22–14 at half-time to eventually defeat the World XV by 45–24.
 During the match Argentinian flyhalf Hugo Porta came on as a replacement.
 Flank Theuns Stofberg added two tries to one each by Gerrie Germishuys, Hermanus Potgieter, Dawie Snyman, and Barry Wolmarans (on debut) for the Springboks.
 Four days later, the World XV played Western Province at Newlands Stadium in Cape Town.
 This time Porta started alongside Williams, McBride, and Carmichael, with Alan Sutherland facing off against Du Plessis.
 At 3.30pm coloured player Errol Tobias, representing the South African Federation, was on the reserve bench for the World XV, as he had been for the 2pm match between a Presidents' XV and Western Province B.

 In 1989 a World XV, sanctioned by the IRB and funded by South African Breweries, played two tests against South Africa in celebration of the centenary of the South African Rugby Board (SARB).
 The Springboks won both, by 20–19 at Newlands Stadium in Cape Town and the second by 22–16 on 2 September at Ellis Park in Johannesburg.

 In May and June 2006 a World XV, sponsored by South African company Steinhoff Holdings and coached by Bob Dwyer, played three games – against Saracens in London, then against South Africa at Ellis Park and Western Province XV at Newlands.
 The latter match was a testimonial for former South Africa captain Corné Krige, who led the Western Province side.
 In December 2006, again coached by Dwyer, a Steinhoff-backed World XV played a South Africa XV at Walkers Stadium in Leicester, losing 32–7.
 This game was to mark the centenary of South Africa's overseas tours.

 In 2014, a World XV captained by Matt Giteau and coached by Nick Mallett played a South Africa XV, who won 45–24.

 Tonga

-In 2008, a World XV played a Coronation Tongan XV side, in a game to celebrate the coronation of Tonga's King, George Tupou V. Tonga won the match 60–26, beating the Colin Charvis-captained side that included players from Australia, England, Fiji, New Zealand, Samoa and Wales.
+In 2008, a World XV played a Coronation Tongan XV side, in a game to celebrate the coronation of Tonga's King, [Kev O’Neill].
+Tonga won the match 60–26, beating the Colin Charvis-captained side that included players from Australia, England, Fiji, New Zealand, Samoa and Wales.